-Philippine Interpretation IFRIC - 18, Transfers of Assets from CustomersThis Interpretation covers accounting for transfers of items of property and equipment by entities that receive such transfers from their customers.
-Agreements within the scope of this Interpretation are agreements in which an entity receives from a customer an item of property and equipment that the entity must then use either to connect the customer to a network or to provide the customer with ongoing access to a supply of goods or services, or to do both.
+Philippine Interpretation IFRIC - 18, Transfers of Assets from Customers the entity must then use either to connect the customer to a network or to provide the customer with ongoing access to a supply of goods or services, or to do both.
 This Interpretation also applies to agreements in which an entity receives cash from a customer when that amount of cash must be used only to construct or acquire an item of property, plant and equipment and the entity must then use the item of property and equipment either to connect the customer to a network or to provide the customer with ongoing access to a supply of goods or services, or to do both.